Colorectal Cancer: Tests After Diagnosis

 CEA blood test

-Your doctor may ask for a test that measures a protein in your blood called CEA or carcinoembryonic antigen.
+Your healthcare provider may ask for a test that measures a protein in your blood called CEA or carcinoembryonic antigen.
 This protein is released into the blood by some colorectal tumors.
-Your doctor is most likely to ask for this if you have already been diagnosed with colorectal cancer.
+Your healthcare provider is most likely to ask for this if you have already been diagnosed with colorectal cancer.
 A number of things besides cancer can increase the CEA.
 So testing for it is not a good way to look for cancer if you never had cancer before.
 But CEA tests can often be a good way to see if treatment is working.
 These tests can also look for signs that the cancer is coming back after treatment.

-Your doctor may ask for a CT scan to look for tumors in your colon and rectum, as well as in other parts of your body, such as your lungs or liver.
+Your healthcare provider may ask for a CT scan to look for tumors in your colon and rectum, as well as in other parts of your body, such as your lungs or liver.
 The scan takes multiple X-rays of your body from many angles.
 While you lie on a table that moves into the center of the scanner, a thin X-ray beam rotates around you.
 As the pictures are taken, a computer makes detailed images of your internal organs.
-The doctor may give you an injection of a contrast dye.
+The healthcare provider may give you an injection of a contrast dye.
 The dye will help any tumors show up clearly on the scans.
 A complete CT scan takes several minutes.
 Metal objects can get in the way of the X-rays.
 So you will be asked to remove any jewelry.
 You may be asked to wear a hospital gown during the test.
 You won’t feel the scan.
 But some people feel uncomfortable having to lie so still during the test.

 An MRI uses magnets, radio waves, and a computer to take pictures of the inside of your body.
 While CT scans usually create a clear picture of your internal organs, MRIs have some advantages.
 An MRI doesn’t use radiation, and it may not require an injection of a dye.
 The dye used for MRIs is not advised if you have kidney disease.
-Your doctor may ask for an MRI if you are allergic to the contrast dye that is used for CT scans.
-Your doctor may also ask for an MRI to help check lesions that showed up but were unclear during a CT scan.
+Your healthcare provider may ask for an MRI if you are allergic to the contrast dye that is used for CT scans.
+Your healthcare provider may also ask for an MRI to help check lesions that showed up but were unclear during a CT scan.

 An MRI uses powerful magnets.
 So you won’t be allowed to have anything metal in the room.
 Even eyeglasses and ballpoint pens can become dangerous projectiles when the magnets are turned on.
 If you have any kind of metal implant, such as a heart valve or a joint pin, you may not be able to have an MRI.
 This depends on the type of metal.
 The MRI equipment can also affect implants, such as a pacemaker.